On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Mould theory

-The identity (\ref{mantarB}) would also yield the following useful partial result, which is the mould analog for $\lie{lkv}$ of a result that is well-known for $\lie{ls}$, namely that the bigraded part $\lie{ls}_n^r=0$ when $n\not\equiv r$ mod 2.
+The mantar invariance (\ref{mantarB}) would also yield the following useful partial result, which is the mould analog for $\lie{lkrv}$ of a result that is well-known for $\lie{ls}$, namely that the bigraded part $\lie{ls}_n^r=0$ when $n\not\equiv r$ mod 2.

 \begin{lem} Fix $1\le r\le n$.
-Let $A\in ARI_{n-r}^r\cap ARI^{pol}_{al+push/circneut}$ and let $B=swap(A)$.
+Let $A\in ARI(\mathcal F_\ser)^{(r,n)}\cap ARI({\mathcal F}_\ser)_{al+push/circneut}$ and let $B=swap(A)$.
 Assume that $B$ satisfies (\ref{mantarB}).
 Then if $n-r$ is odd, $A=0$. \end{lem}